continual-lab/EGSE/README.md

-# Evolutionary Continual Learning via Dynamic Module Composition
+# Expand Only When Necessary: Expressibility-Guided Modular Continual Learning

 Code for anonymous research submission.